sherilynso/clap_gesture_analysis/README.md

 ## **Signal Processing Insight (FFT)**

-The system applies **Fast Fourier Transform (FFT)** to verify the frequency content of the detected impulse.
-Claps typically produce energy concentrated in the **2–5 kHz range**, which helps distinguish them from other noises (Wróbel & Zieliński, 2021).
+The system applies Fast Fourier Transform (FFT) to verify the frequency content of the detected impulse.
+Claps typically produce energy concentrated in the 2–5 kHz range, which helps distinguish them from other noises (Wróbel & Zieliński, 2021).
 This validation step reduces false positives in moderately noisy environments.

 Future improvements could include: